DallasMorningNews/awesome-news-hacks/README.md

 Many of us work in small teams or alone in our newsrooms.
 All of us rely on shared code to make us faster and better at what we do.

 We want to help diversify the scale and community of open source sharing in journalism.
 Everyone can contribute their bit.
-Whether it's a few lines of bash to ease a data import to a new framework, we think sharing code, especially nearly-great and small code, adds to the overall health of journalism and, by extension, of democracy.
+Whether it's a few lines of bash to ease a public data import to a new framework, we think sharing code, especially nearly-great and small code, adds to the overall health of journalism and, by extension, of democracy.

 Seriously, we said that once.